Skip to content

 Non-indexed loans are solely granted as additional loans, see article 4.5.

 Interests for non-indexed loans are variable and may be increased or decreased according to the decisions of the Fund's Board.
-Interest and any changes to them are, among other things, are based on required rate of return of non-indexed bonds published by banks and financial institutions in Iceland, the State Treasury or municipalities, and/or the policy interest rates by the Central Bank of Iceland (Seðlabanki Íslands), counterparty risk and operational costs.
+Interest and any changes to them are are based on required rate of return of non-indexed bonds published by banks and financial institutions in Iceland, the State Treasury or municipalities, and/or the policy interest rates by the Central Bank of Iceland (Seðlabanki Íslands), counterparty risk and operational costs.

 4.5 Additional mortgage loans